Gareth Liddiard

-Gareth Liddiard (born 20 November 1975) is an Australian musician, best known as a founding member of both The Drones and Tropical Fuck Storm.
-Musically active since 1997, he has also released a solo album titled Strange Tourist in 2010.
-In 2021, Liddiard recorded and performed live with Jim White of the Dirty Three and Chris Abrahams of The Necks as Springtime.
+Gareth Liddiard is an Australian musician, best known as a founding member of both the Drones and Tropical Fuck Storm.
+Musically active since 1997, he also released a solo album titled Strange Tourist in 2010.

-Liddiard has often been called one of Australia's greatest songwriters and The Drones song "Shark Fin Blues", penned by Liddiard and Rui Pereira, was voted by the band's contemporaries as the greatest Australian song of all time in 2009.

-Early life
+Early life and education

-Liddiard was born in Port Hedland, Western Australia and then his family lived in South West London until they returned to Western Australia where he started school in Perth.
-Initially his musical interest lay in jazz and he began playing the saxophone but he eventually found his way to rock and roll music and started playing in bands during his high school years in the city's northern beach suburbs, around Sorrento, at Duncraig High School.
-As a teenager, Liddiard listened to the music of artists such as Led Zeppelin, Jimi Hendrix, Black Flag and John Coltrane.
+Liddiard was born in Port Hedland, Western Australia.

+His family lived in south-west London before returning to WA, where he started school in Perth.
+Initially his musical interest lay in jazz, and he began playing the saxophone, but he eventually found his way to rock and roll music.
+He started playing in bands during his high school years at Duncraig High School.
+As a teenager, Liddiard listened to the music of artists such as Led Zeppelin, Jimi Hendrix, Black Flag, and John Coltrane.

-At the age of 18 years, Liddiard gained employment with a concert lighting firm in Perth and remained in this role for seven years, working with festivals such as the Big Day Out and bands such as Kim Salmon and the Surrealists.
-In regard to his development as a musician during this time, Liddiard explained in 2013: "Everything came together slowly and organically.
+At the age of 18, Liddiard gained employment with a concert lighting firm in Perth and remained in this role for seven years, working with festivals such as the Big Day Out and bands such as Kim Salmon and the Surrealists.
+Liddiard said in 2013: "Everything came together slowly and organically.
 It was only when Rui Pereira (high school friend) and I moved to Melbourne in 2000 that we thought of trying to make some money out of music.
 Before that I'd never considered the idea of being an entertainer."

-Music
+Music career

+Liddiard was a founding member of both the Drones and Tropical Fuck Storm.

-Liddiard formed The Drones with Pereira in 1997 and then relocated with the band to Victoria in 2000.
+He formed the Drones with Pereira in 1997 and then relocated with the band to Victoria in 2000.
 The Drones have released six studio albums since 2002 and have toured throughout the world, including music festivals.

-Liddiard released his debut solo album in 2010 and completed corresponding tours with support from artists such as Sydney, Australia musician Loene Carmen.
+Liddiard released his debut solo album in 2010, Strange Tourist He completed corresponding tours with support from artists such as Sydney musician Loene Carmen.
 The album earned him a nomination for a 2011 ARIA Award for Best Male Artist.

-In response to the nomination, Liddiard stated: "It's just for wankers, snorting coke and getting drunk.
-It's just not on my radar and I'm just not interested.
-The ARIAs don't really mean anything to me."
+He has been praised as a songwriter, and the Drones song "Shark Fin Blues", penned by Liddiard and Rui Pereira, was voted by the band's contemporaries as the greatest Australian song of all time in 2009.

-Together with Pereira, who left the Drones line-up, Liddiard contributed to the production of a self-titled album by Perth band Gutterville Splendour Six.
-Liddiard played guitar on fourteen songs, in addition to undertaking mixing and recording duties.
+Together with Pereira, who left the Drones line-up, Liddiard contributed to the production of a self-titled album by Perth band Gutterville Splendour Six in 2013.
+He played guitar on 14 songs, in addition to undertaking mixing and recording.
 All of the album's songs were recorded on an ADAT eight-track machine and the album was released as a vinyl record on Spanish record label Bang!
 Records.

+In 2021, Liddiard recorded and performed live with Jim White of the Dirty Three and Chris Abrahams of The Necks as Springtime.

+In collaboration with Dan Luscomble, Liddiard co-wrote the score for Warwick Thornton's 2021/2 vampire TV series, Firebite.
+Jim White, drummer of The Dirty Three, joined them to perform the music for the series.